 Questions regarding the application process can be referred to Jonas Petty at 217-248-6196.
 The Advisory Board reports to the Economic and Community Development committee of the Pike County Board.

 The money collected locally stays in Pike County and cannot be used for administrative salaries or benefits.
 It is to be used for projects that have a beneficial impact on Pike County.
-With four complete quarters of collection efforts complete, as of this date (12/24/14) more than $64,000 has been collected from the 4% tax and these funds are available for projects in the county.
-The Advisory Board has just released the process for grant applications.
-It is available below and as a downloadable pdf.
-We have also provided a word document that you can use to make your application.
-It is at the bottom of this page.
+As of August, 2017 more than $114,000 has been collected from the 4% tax and these funds are available for projects in the county.
+The Advisory Board developed the process for grant applications.
+The project application is available below as a word document and as a downloadable pdf.
 Applications must be typed.
-The deadline for the first round of applications is January 30, 2015, and all applications must be received by that date to be eligible to be considered in this round of funding.
+The applications are announced and accepted quarterly.
+All applications must be received by that date to be eligible to be considered in this round of funding.
 Applications can be accepted by email by sending them to firstname.lastname@example.org or they can be mailed to the Funding Advisory Board in care of the Pike County Clerk's office.

 Pike County Accommodations Tax Product Funding Program